TheresaLui/SelfHelpContent_v2/articles/microsoft.network.dns/dns-importexportdnszonefile.md

 Azure DNS supports import and export of standard DNS zone files via the [Azure Command Line Interface (CLI)](https://docs.microsoft.com/azure/xplat-cli-install), which is available for Windows, Mac and Linux.
 For further information, please see the documentation links below.

-Zone file import and export are not yet available via the Azure Portal or Azure PowerShell.
+Zone file import and export are not yet available via the Azure portal or Azure PowerShell.

 ## **Recommended documents**